antimof/UxPlay/README.md

 If your mirror window has no title showing, the "ZOOMFIX" will not work.
 The window is created by GStreamer, using a  videosink that the default "autovideosink" has chosen for you.
 Maybe an unusual videosink was chosen.
 Fix: use the -vs option to make your own choice of videosink:
-"-vs xvimagesink" or "-vs ximagesink" will create window titles on displays managed by X11.
+"-vs xvimagesink" or "-vs ximagesink" will create windows with titles on displays managed by X11.

 #  **Usage:**